wp-plugins/mystickymenu/readme.txt

 Install like any other plugin.
 After install activate.

-If using template other than Twenty Thirteen go to Settings / myStiskymenu and change navigation class to .your_navbar_class or #your_navbar_id..
+If using template other than Twenty Thirteen go to Settings / myStickymenu and change navigation class to .your_navbar_class or #your_navbar_id..

 Original javascript used from http://jsbin.com/omanut/2/edit